 The 2.8 FSI and the 3.2 FSI are actually not bad engines, so except the usual direct injection issues, leaking high pressure fuel pump and some other leaks they are usually fine.

 On the other side the 4.2 l FSI can have issues with the direct injection related stuff and also with the intake manifold plastic flaps which will get stuck, break and fall apart usually after 200 000 km or 250 000 + there are 2 electric flap actuators which can fail too.
-However cars made from 2009 (very late 2008) have an updated more simpler intake manifold which should not cause issues.
+However cars made from 2009 (very late 2008) have an updated more simpler plastic intake manifold which should not cause issues. /the old problematic intake manifold is made from magnesium, the newer reliable is made from plastic/

-Then various oil leaks also gonna appear on various spots of this engine and to fix some of them you have to remove the whole engine.
+Then various oil and coolant leaks also gonna appear on various spots of this engine, and to fix some of them you have to remove the whole engine.

 S8 5.2 FSI V10